 Need some resolution ideas?
 Check out this article by Life Hack.

 - Create a collage of what you hope for the future.

 - Write a poem or other form of creative writing.

 - Seal all of your written goals in an envelope and don’t open them until the next New Year’s Eve.

 - Meditate and practice mindfulness while saying positive affirmations.

 - Create a positive affirmation/goal visual (on Canva) and set it as your desktop or phone background.

 - Download a goal-setting/planner app to help you move forward.

-Whatever you choose to do on New Year’s Eve—remember that sticking to your treatment plan and staying sober should be the ultimate goal.
+Whatever you choose to do for the New Year celebration—remember that sticking to your treatment plan and staying sober should be the ultimate goal.
 If celebrating at all seems too overwhelming, simply invite a friend over and binge-watch a funny series and order in.
 Don’t forget that you have people out there who love and care about you and want you to succeed; rely on them during the holidays for support.

 If you need some extra care during the holiday season—and afterward—contact Continuum Recovery Center of Colorado.
 Learn to heal and recover from addiction in a holistic way with a treatment team of professionals who are dedicated to your unique needs.
 You won’t regret making the decision to start your recovery journey with us.